JGyimah/ConTiMo/README.md

 4. In the config.json file of your project, for every feature added in your model.json file, a corresponding configuration object must be added.
 NB: Each featue config object must have the keys `id` which references a feature ID in your model.json file, and `props.` The `props` attribute must contain `time` and `mode` attributes.

-5. Validate your model schema and constraints with the command `python motivml <project_directory_name>`
+5. Validate your model schema and constraints with the command `python motivml.py <project_directory_name>`
 6. Alternatively, you can also use the in-built command line interface.
-Launch the MoTiVML commannd line interface with the command `python mmconsole <project_directory_name>`
+Launch the MoTiVML commannd line interface with the command `python mmconsole.py <project_directory_name>`
 7. In the MoTiVML commandline interface,  use the command `show <project_name>` to view a graphical representation of your project model.